velvetarchangel/Othello/README.md

 ## Roadmap
 Future goals,
+- Setting up difficulty levels.
-- Graphical interface for the game.
+- Stunning graphical interface for the game.
 - Develop an AI to play against.

 ## Authors